Frequently Asked Questions

 Can I use WooCommerce?

-You can use WooCommerce to build product catalog pages — they export perfectly as static HTML.
+You can use WooCommerce to build product catalog pages, and they export perfectly as static HTML.
 But the cart, checkout, payment processing, and account features require server-side logic and won’t work on a static site.
 For simple e-commerce on static sites, consider Snipcart or Ecwid, which overlay e-commerce via JavaScript.

 How big can my site be?